WesD2/gitbasics/readme.txt

 ﻿Git Basics

-I'm learning the basics of Git
+I'm learning the basics of Git, here's a change